Signatures of topological phase transition on a quantum critical line: Bound state solution of the Dirac equation

-To capture the bound state solution at the interface set by the multicritical point $MC_2$, one has to consider the swapping of $k_0^{mc}$.
-As a result of intersection of critical lines at $MC_2$, the critical properties swap between the $k_0=0$ and $\pi$.
-The Dirac Hamiltonian in this case can be obtained as
+To identify the topological transition at $MC_2$ and the corresponding topological non-trivial phase one has to consider the swapping property of $k_0^{mc}$, which emerge as a result of intersection of critical lines at $MC_2$.
+In this case, after expanding around $k^{mc}_0$ and using the swapping property, the Dirac Hamiltonian can be obtained up to second order as